For marketers and SEOs interested in succeeding on a global scale, knowing the major international search engines should be a priority.

 Read BrightEdge’s deep dive white paper on succeeding with Baidu.

 Baidu is the largest search engine in China, receiving about 60% of domestic search traffic.
 Baidu, the leading Chinese search engine, is the third most popular search engine in the world, despite being mostly concentrated in and around China.
 That speaks clearly to the immense size and power of the Chinese market.
 An estimated 507 million Chinese use search engines.
 This is an enormous marketplace for companies who want to grow overseas and engage with new prospective customers.

 Given the size of the Chinese audience, anyone who wants to succeed in the region needs to be intimately familiar with Baidu.
 Succeeding on this search engine requires working with a native speaker.
 To rank well, write content using Simplified Chinese, use a .cn domain, and host the site in China.
 Businesses that want to do work in China should have some kind of local contact information, such as a local branch address, which should be featured on the site.
 Within the content, Baidu looks for title tags, meta descriptions, meta-keywords, alt-tags, and H tags.

-Since Baidu is such a major search engine in China, we add extensive additional tactical advice for it below:
+Since Baidu is such a major international search engine in China, we add extensive additional tactical advice for it below: